 For volunteers who are flying in during the summer or fall semesters, it's not going to be freezing when you land, so there's no rush to even have a warm coat for at least a month.

 Even with the exchange rate, things aren't much cheaper than at home.
 You will be able to find a cheap coat or boots there but they might not even last you the whole semester.
-So if you want quality winter gear in Russia, Lithuania or Ukraine, plan on that in your budget.
+So if you want quality winter gear in Poland, Romania, Lithuania or Ukraine (etc.), plan on that in your budget.

 You won't have to worry about bringing warm clothes over, but you will need to bring them back home, especially if you paid good money for those boots.

 If you need to get a coat ASAP, you might not have much time to shop around, so this may not be a great option if you are coming for Spring semester — it will be cold when you first arrive and you'll definitely want a coat the minute you get off the plane.